 After their orphanage burns down, a group of children are being transported west by train to Manitoba.
 All of them are available for adoption and at a stop at Scourie, Ontario little Patsy ...
 See full summary »

-As the Great War breaks out, Ann Vickers, a serious, independent and forthright woman, falls for an officer who jilts her before she can tell him she's pregnant.
+As the Great War breaks out, Ann Vickers -- serious, independent, and forthright -- embarks on a passionate love affair with an officer who jilts her before she can tell him she's pregnant.
 After an abortion, she throws herself into social work, stirring things up at a woman's prison and writing a best-seller about the experience.
 Back in Manhattan, she runs a halfway house for paroled women and meets an equally free-thinking jurist, Barney Dolphin, who's estranged from his wife (she doesn't believe in divorce) and under investigation for corruption.
-Ann and he begin an affair and have a child just as he's indicted.
-Scandal ruins her career.
-Can they flaunt convention and find happiness?
+They begin an affair and have a child just as he's indicted.
+The scandal ruins her career; can they flout convention and find happiness?
 Written by

 John Kelly as Dr. Alstein and Mona Dolphin are in studio records/casting call lists for this movie.
 Kelly was not seen in the print, and since Mona Dolphin was the character name of Barney's wife, it is likely that no such actress existed.
 Ferdinand Gottschalk is listed for the role of Dr. Slenk, but that role was played by Murray Kinnell.
 Kitty Kelly and Robert Benchley were mentioned as cast members in a news item, but they did not appear in the movie.
 See more »

 Although the first part of the picture takes place in 1918, all of Irene Dunne's hairstyles and clothes are strictly in the 1933 mode.
 See more »